MikeAvocato01/Documentation-Project-FCC/README.md

 + CSS: Visual style for light and dark mode.

-+ Javascript: Script for creating a sidebar that hides on phone version and show up when we click on the list item icon.
++ Javascript: Script for creating a sidebar that hides on phone version and shows up when we click on the list item icon.